 The State of Carbon Monoxide Awareness in the UK

-A new survey by Firechief® Global highlights significant Carbon Monoxide knowledge awareness gaps across the UK.
+The updated 2026 survey by Firechief® Global highlights an increase in Carbon Monoxide knowledge awareness gaps across the UK.

-Uncovering the state of the UK’s fire safety awareness, a 2024 report by Firechief® Global found that 40% of respondents are unaware of the signs and symptoms of Carbon Monoxide poisoning.
+Uncovering the state of the UK’s fire safety awareness, the 2026 report by Firechief® Global found that the percentage of respondents that were unaware of the signs and symptoms of Carbon Monoxide poisoning had tripled when compared to the previous report conducted in 2024.

-The new Firechief® survey revealed some significant knowledge gaps across the UK, with 36% unsure of what actions to take if a Carbon Monoxide alarm were to go off.
+The new Firechief® survey revealed some significant knowledge gaps across the UK, with 1 in 25 respondents were unsure of what actions to take if a Carbon Monoxide alarm were to go off.

 Hundreds of people are hospitalised each year as a result of Carbon Monoxide poisoning, with a spike in cases over the winter months in particular, and the report outlines some of the essential steps people should take to protect themselves and others from the dangers of Carbon Monoxide,